April 24, 2026 and April 25, 2026

 12:00–1:30 pm

-Nihonga artist Ryōko Kimura gallery talks with Maki Kaneko and Kris Ercums on her Heroes- Training Boys (2010; SMA collection) and the exhibition Studio Nihonga (https://spencerart.ku.edu/exhibitions-and-events/exhibitions/current-ex…).
+Nihonga artist Ryōko Kimura speaks in the galleries with Maki Kaneko and Kris Ercums on her Heroes- Training Boys (2010; SMA collection) and the exhibition Studio Nihonga (https://spencerart.ku.edu/exhibitions-and-events/exhibitions/current-ex…).

 Location: SMA Central Court and Ingrid J. K. Lee Study Center